TelemetryDeck/docs/articles/update-package.md

 Sometimes Xcode's package cache gets confused.
 This will usually result in weird build errors that can't really be explained.
 Here are two things that might help:

 1. **Resetting the Xcode Package Cache**: To reset the package cache, open the **File** menu, navigate to **Packages**, and click **Reset Package Caches**.
 This will delete all local package data and re-download each package from its source online.
 2. **Cleaning the Build Folder**: To clean your build folder, open the **Product** menu in Xcode, and click **Clean Build Folder**.
-This will clean the partial build caches, so that your next build will start from scratch.
+This will clean the partial build caches, so that your next build will start without any pre-compiled artifacts.
 This can also sometimes help resolve an issue.